minatosato/nlp-nnabla/README.md

-# Neural language models
+# Deep learning implementation for NLP with NNabla
-Tiny implementation of neural language models with Sony's NNabla
+Tiny implementation of deep learning models for NLP with Sony's NNabla.

 ## Test environment
 - NNabla v0.9.7